Airplane Pt. 2

 "Airplane Pt.
-2" is a song recorded by South Korean boy group BTS from their six studio album Love Yourself: Tear.
+2" is a song recorded by South Korean boy group BTS from their sixth studio album Love Yourself: Tear (2018).
 On November 7, 2018, the Japanese version of the song was released through Def Jam as their ninth Japanese single.

 Background and release

 It was confirmed by Big Hit Entertainment once the tracklist for Love Yourself: Tear was released that "Airplane Pt.
 2" is a follow-up to the song "Airplane" which was off J-Hope's mixtape Hope World.
-In a behind the scene's album review member RM said that when CEO Bang Si-hyuk first heard J-Hope's song it sounded like a BTS song, inspiring them to write a part two.
+In a behind the scene's album review member RM who's the songwriter said that when CEO Bang Si-hyuk first heard J-Hope's song it sounded like a BTS song, inspiring them to write a part two.